Yellowstone Hot Springs - Updated 2024 Guide

 Morning Glory Pool

 Morning Glory Pool in Yellowstone National Park is truly a magical place to visit.
 The stunning colors of this iconic hot spring make it a must-see for anyone exploring the park.
 The vibrant hues of the pool resemble those of the morning glory flower, are a result of microscopic organisms thriving in the mineral-rich waters.
-This natural masterpiece changes throughout the year, reflecting the dynamic geothermal activity of the park.
+The pool is filled with hot water that rises from the earth’s crust, heated by the volcanic activity below the park.
+The temperature of the water in the pool can reach up to 171°F (77°C), making it an inhospitable environment for most life forms.

 For the best experience at Morning Glory Pool, visit in the morning when the light is soft and the crowds are thinner.
 The easy stroll along the boardwalk to the pool makes it accessible for most visitors.
 The journey through the forest, with bubbling springs and the smell of sulfur in the air, prepares you for the breathtaking sight of the pool itself.
 Taking in the beauty of Yellowstone's landscape along the way enhances the overall experience.